 The Group does not allocate share of profits of associates, general administration, selling and marketing costs including directors' salaries, finance costs, other income and Zakat expense to its segments.
-Substantially all of segment operating activity (including revenue and costs) for the year ended 31 December 2017 and the year ended 31 December 2016 was generated from the developed properties segment.
+Substantially all of segment operating activity (including revenue and costs) for the year ended 31 December 2018 and 31 December 2017 was generated from the developed properties segment.
 The Group provided breakdown of revenue, profit, assets and liabilities by operation segment.
 The accounting policies of the operating segments are the same as the Group's accounting policies described in Note 2.